nathanreyes/v-calendar/docs/guide/README.md

 ## Calendar

 `v-calendar` is the core component.
-By default, it has a neutral design that should blend nicely within any web application, with various options for configuring the basic layout:
+By default, it has a neutral design that should blend nicely within any web application, with various layout configuration options:
-  * Calendar layouts with multiple rows and columns
-  * Can be expanded to fill the width of its container
-  * Header title can be left, right or center-aligned
+  * Responsive multi-row and multi-column layouts
   * Slot support for custom header and day content
-  * Semantic-inspired navigation popover pane
+  * Semantic-inspired navigation popover
   * Navigation transitions (horizontal slide, vertical slide, fade)

 ```html